parmag/fixefid/README.md

 by default the alphanumeric fields are right padded with spaces, whereas the numeric fields are left padded with zeroes.
 This default behavior can be changed with the extended properties.

-If you have the record as string (read for example from a file), create a record with the string e read the fields:
+If you have the record as string (read for example from a file), create a record with the string and read the fields:

 ```
 Record<PersonRecordField> record = new Record<PersonRecordField>(recordAsString, PersonRecordField.class);